How To Avoid Workarounds

 When you hear this phrase…Run!

-Why Are IT Project Management Shortcuts Dangerous?
+Why Are Project Management Shortcuts Dangerous?

 What is the longest distance between two places when you’re driving?
 Believe it or not, the answer is “a shortcut.”